 Only the Board can decide whether your qualification is appropriate.

-Disciplines that typically include patentable subject matter include:
+Disciplines that typically include potentially patentable subject matter include:

 - Biotechnology